kauralane/README-generator/output/README.md

 * [Questions](#questions)

 ## Description
-This is a demonstration project to show my README generator.
-The demonstration project is an application which... blah blah.
+This is a demonstration to show how my README generator application works... blah blah.

 ## Installation
-No installation required - this can be used via the browser.
+None required.

 ## Usage
 N/A

 ## Contributing
-This is not open source so cannot be contributed to!
+This is not open source!

 ## Tests
-N/A
+None

 ## License
 This project is licensed under the MIT License.

 ## Questions
 If you have a question, please reach out!
 You can contact me via email on test@hotmail.com.
-Or, check out my [GitHub profile](https://github.com/githubusername).
+Or, check out my [GitHub profile](https://github.com/testusername).